babymotte/worterbuch/tcp-protocol.md

 ### SUBSCRIBE

 A SUBSCRIBE message is sent by the client to the server in order to establish a SUBSCRIPTION.
+It contains a TRANSACTION ID and a KEY.
+The server will acknowledge the subscription by sending an ACK message containing the SUBSCRIBE message's TRANSACTION ID.
+It will then look up the contained KEY's VALUE and send a STATE message to the client, containing the SUBSCRIPTION's REQUEST PATTERN, the KEY, the VALUE and the SUBSCRIBE message's TRANSACTION ID.
+Then it will register an internal listener that watches for any SET messages whose KEY matches the SUBSCRIPTION's REQUEST PATTERN and for each send an additional EVENT message containing the SUBSCRIPTION's REQUEST PATTERN, the SET message's KEY and VALUE and the SUBSCRIBE message's TRANSACTION ID.

+A SUBSCRIPTION is a long term contract between the client and the server causing the server to send any number of EVENT messages to the client and the SUBSCRIBE message's TRANSACTION ID will be included in every EVENT message resulting from it.

+Currently there is no other way to stop an ongoing SUBSCRIPTION other than closing the connection.
+This may be added at a later time if use cases arise.

+### PSUBSCRIBE

+A SUBSCRIBE message is sent by the client to the server in order to establish a SUBSCRIPTION.
 It contains a TRANSACTION ID and a REQUEST PATTERN.
 The server will acknowledge the subscription by sending an ACK message containing the SUBSCRIBE message's TRANSACTION ID.
 It will then collect any KEY/VALUE pairs from its store whose KEY matches the REQUEST PATTERN and for each of them send an EVENT message to the client, containing theSUBSCRIPTION's REQUEST PATTERN, the KEY, the VALUE and the SUBSCRIBE message's TRANSACTION ID.
 Then it will register an internal listener that watches for any SET messages whose KEY matches the SUBSCRIPTION's REQUEST PATTERN and for each send an additional EVENT message containing the SUBSCRIPTION's REQUEST PATTERN, the SET message's KEY and VALUE and the SUBSCRIBE message's TRANSACTION ID.